How ImanaKids Started

 A bit of Context…

-For 100 days in 1994, Rwanda experienced a genocide in which 1/3 of the population perished.
+For 100 days in 1994, Rwanda experienced a genocide, known as the Genocide against the Tutsi, in which 1/3 of the population perished.
 The conflict did not exclude mothers, fathers, children or families.
 HIV infected men used rape as a weapon of destruction, increasing the death toll in the years following those 100 days of genocide.

 In June of 2013, a small team of volunteers traveled to a small, hidden orphanage on the cliffs of Kigali, Rwanda.
 Although the children and widows there did not receive regular meals or have a safe place to play and sleep, they had created a family.